Jimborealise/CV/README.md

-"Hi this is my CV"
+"Hi my name is Hazim and this is my CV"